 The message Protocol Driver error can occur if the connection properties are invalid such as the address field is incorrectly formatted.

-If you get the Windows Server Login page instead of the expected application, check your Domain/User and Password.
+If you get the Windows Server Login page instead of the expected application, check your Domain/User and Password settings.

 Citrix Recorder After Connecting